Today's Hours: |

 OneStop Article on Being Transparent with AI

-Sometimes, asking Generative AI to help proofread your paper can be a useful tool.
+One danger with Generative AI proofreading is losing your personal "voice" in your writing.
+Sometimes, AI will overdo the editing suggestions, so by the time you're done it won't event sound like you wrote it.
 Don't automatically accept every change an AI tool recommends, take the time to think about if the suggested changes make sense.